 These are some of my favorite question.
 I’m a freelance journalist, editor and essayist based in Brooklyn, New York, and I write features, profiles, analysis and explainers.
 I often examine psychology through the lens of culture, history, politics and science.
 My multimedia work has appeared in Tonic, CityLab, Mental Floss and Refinery29 and as the cover story of the Chicago Tribune’s RedEye.

-If you’re interested in heavy metal folk singers, how we game personal space on public transit or the real-life Iron Man, have a look at my clips.
-I also enjoy photography; check my media page for a look at youth boxing on the South Side of Chicago, nature shots from New Mexico’s Rio Grande Gorge and a man who once stole an airplane.
+If you’re interested in heavy metal folk singers, the real-life Iron Man or how we game personal space on public transit, have a look at my clips.
+I also enjoy photography; check my media page for a look at youth boxing on the South Side of Chicago, a YouTube sensation at work and a man who once stole an airplane.
 Twice a week, I share and analyze my favorite stories from around the web at Things I’m Verbing.